If you are looking for the best day trading platform in Canada, this article is for you.

 Learn more about Interactive Brokers.

 How To Start Day Trading in Canada

-In order to start day trading in Canada, you will need to open a self-directed brokerage account.
+To start day trading in Canada, you will need to open a self-directed brokerage account.

 Some features you will want to consider when choosing a platform include:

-Investments offered: The broker should support the security you’d like to trade such as stocks, futures, options, foreign currencies, etc.
+Investments offered: The broker should support the security you’d like to trade, such as stocks, futures, options, foreign currencies, etc.